gimm/gimm.github.io/work.md

 ---
 layout: page
-title: About
+title: Works
 ---

-Some information about you!
+This is the work page!

 ### More Information